intel/llvm/sycl/doc/ABIPolicyGuide.md

   - It is not accessed from the header files that are available to users.

 ## Automated ABI Changes Testing

+> The automated tests deal with the most commonly occurring problems, but they
+> may not catch some corner cases.
+If you believe your PR breaks ABI, but the
+> test does not indicate that, please, notify the reviewers.

 There is a set of tests to help identifying ABI changes: